snu-dbs/prevision/slab-benchmark/prevision/README.md

 The followings are the issues we have run into and the solution we used.

-- `pg_ctl` command not found: It might be raised because you don't have a development environment for PostgreSQL.
+- `pg_ctl command not found`: It might be raised because you don't have a development environment for PostgreSQL.
 You need to install `libpg-dev` on your computer.
 - `#include <Python.h>: No such file or directory`: It might be raised because you don't have a development environment for Python.
 You need to install `python3-dev` and `python2-dev` on your computer.

 #### Generation